kantv-ai/.github/profile/README.md

 team member:

-- one is from XiDian University
+- one is from XiDian University whom is very busy

 - one is a former system software programmer @UniSoC & @Xiaomi